include("site.inc"); $template = new Page; $template->initCommon(); $template->displayHeader(); ?>

 yum, is a Python-based system for computing and solving

 RPM dependencies.
-A yum
+A yum client retrieves a

 cache of headers from its repository server, as well as a list